makersacademy/CV/README.md

 **Cork International** (Apr 1998 - Sept 2002) *Manager of Sales Based Ordering System*

 ## Hobbies and Interests
-I’m a medically and accountancy trained junior developer with a PhD in Astrochemistry but I could also be described as a serial dabbler with multiple full time interests.
+I’m a medically and accountancy trained full stack developer with a PhD in Astrochemistry but I could also be described as a serial dabbler with multiple full time interests.
 I document almost all of these interests in one or more blogs.

 #### Fitness and Health
 My health and sporting exploits are featured on my [warriorwomen blog](http://warriorwomen.co.uk)
 - **Powerlifting** - I have competed in a number of regional competitions and qualified for the All England Championships.
 - **Ice Swimming** - Having been inspired by Wim Hof I have taken to swimming outdoors throughout the winter months.
 I take great pleasure in cracking the ice at Tooting Bec Lido and have been delighted to swim during snow flurries.
-- **BJJ** - This is a relatively new addition to my sporting repertoire and I'm still fairly useless but have just got a new stripe on my white belt and am adept at the rear naked choke....
 - **Running** - I used to be pretty serious about running (although always in a very slow and plodding fashion), now I am only encouraged to jog for Obstacle events such as Wolf Run.

 #### Technical Blogging